 Lisbon's Interesting Bairros or Neighborhoods

-It was the week before Christmas when we arrived and the streets in the Comercio Square were lit up with huge Christmas lights lifting up our spirits up and giving a great introduction to our holiday.
-It was sweater weather and perfect for looking about.
+It was the week before Christmas when we arrived, and the streets in the Comercio Square were lit up with huge Christmas lights lifting our spirits and giving a great introduction to our holiday.
+It was sweater weather and perfect for walking about exploring.